Carnival (Duran Duran EP): Dutch and Spanish EP

-The Dutch EP, released in a white sleeve with photos taken from the Rio tour book, featured twelve-inch versions – or "Night Versions" in early Duran Duran parlance – lifted from four of the band's more popular singles – "Hungry Like The Wolf", "Rio", "Planet Earth" and "Girls on Film".
-A rare misprint of the Dutch sleeve is existing, stating "Hold back the rain" to be included instead of "Planet Earth".
+The Dutch EP, released in a white sleeve with photos taken from the Rio tour book, featured twelve-inch versions – or "Night Versions" in early Duran Duran parlance – lifted from four of the band's more popular singles – "Hungry Like the Wolf", "Rio", "Planet Earth" and "Girls on Film".
+A rare misprint of the Dutch sleeve is existing, stating "Hold Back the Rain" to be included instead of "Planet Earth".

-The Night Version of "Girls on Film" is actually slightly different from the version that appeared on the EMI twelve-inch single, clocking in at just around 15 seconds longer.
-Also, the David Kershenbaum Night Version mix of "Rio" was commercially exclusive to this EP (it also featured on an American promo twelve-inch), as the "Rio" twelve-inch single featured "Rio (Pt II)" as the lead mix.
+The Night version of "Girls on Film" is actually slightly different from the version that appeared on the EMI twelve-inch single, clocking in at just around 15 seconds longer.
+Also, the David Kershenbaum Night version mix of "Rio" was commercially exclusive to this EP (it also featured on an American promo twelve-inch), as the "Rio" twelve-inch single featured "Rio (Pt II)" as the lead mix.

 The Spanish EP featured, on the sleeve at least, the same running order as the Dutch EP.
-Closer inspection however, shows that the version of "Rio" is actually just the album version, although it's listed as the Night Version.
+Closer inspection however, shows that the version of "Rio" is actually just the album version, although it's listed as the Night version.
 The song titles on the Spanish release were all translated into Spanish.

 Canada and US

 For the Canada and US releases the track listing changed slightly, incorporating among other things, a new Kershenbaum mix of minor single "My Own Way" which featured additional lyrics left off the original album version as well as the 'rhythm section punched up, making it ideal for dancing'.
-This mix eventually resurfaced on the Kershenbaum version of the "Rio" album in November 1982.
+This mix eventually resurfaced on the Kershenbaum version of the Rio album in November 1982.

-The EP also featured an extended version of album track "Hold Back The Rain" remixed by David Kershenbaum, which is quite similar to the version on the B-side of the "Save a Prayer" twelve-inch single.
+The EP also featured an extended version of album track "Hold Back the Rain" remixed by David Kershenbaum, which is quite similar to the version on the B-side of the "Save a Prayer" twelve-inch single.
 However the guitars are more prominent on the EP mix, and the keyboard and bass are quieter in some places.
 This mix also featured on the Japanese Carnival EP.

-The US and Canada track listings are rounded out by Night Versions of singles "Hungry Like The Wolf" and "Girls on Film", lifted directly from their respective twelve-inches.
+The US and Canada track listings are rounded out by Night versions of singles "Hungry Like the Wolf" and "Girls on Film", lifted directly from their respective twelve-inches.
 Looks-wise, the EP was similar to the Dutch release but came in a purple sleeve, instead of white.

 Japan/Taiwan

 The Japanese/Taiwanese release of Carnival included among the increasingly easy to acquire versions of previous singles a remix exclusive to this release of fan-favourite album track "New Religion".
 This mainly instrumental mix remained unavailable outside Japan/Taiwan until the 1999 release of the Strange Behaviour remix album.

-The remainder of the EP was filled with the 5.02 "Full 7 Mix" of "Rio", (mis-labelled as the 5.31 "Rio (Pt II) version" as the wrong master was delivered to the Toshiba-EMI offices in Tokyo), the Kershenbaum Re-mix of "Hold Back The Rain", and Night Versions of "My Own Way" and "Hungry Like The Wolf".
+The remainder of the EP was filled with the 5:02 Full 7" mix of "Rio", (mislabelled as the 5:31 "Rio (Pt II) version" as the wrong master was delivered to the Toshiba-EMI offices in Tokyo), the Kershenbaum remix of "Hold Back the Rain", and Night versions of "My Own Way" and "Hungry Like the Wolf".